Souk21/jsfx-lint/README.md

 Default severity: `warning`

-Function with no argument can also be called with one argument, which end up being discarded.
+A function with no arguments can also be called with one argument, which ends up being discarded.

 ```
 function foo() (0);